dmitry-viskov/pylti1.3/README.rst

 | ``client_id`` - this is the id received in the 'aud' during a launch
 | ``auth_login_url`` - the platform's OIDC login endpoint
 | ``auth_token_url`` - the platform's service authorization endpoint
+| ``auth_audience`` - the platform's OAuth2 Audience (aud).
+Is used to get platform's access token.
+Usually the same as "auth_token_url" and could be skipped but in the common case could be a different url
 | ``key_set_url`` - the platform's JWKS endpoint
 | ``key_set`` - in case if platform's JWKS endpoint somehow unavailable you may paste JWKS here
 | ``private_key_file`` - relative path to the tool's private key